apg360/re2c-lemon-example/Tutorial/lexer_parser_steps_tutorial.md

 >
 > Abstract syntax tree traversed several times during semantic analysis.

+Symbol Tables: A mapping between identifiers used in the program, and their meaning (and scope).
 Symbol Table is used by various phases of compiler as follows :
 - Lexical Analysis: Creates new table entries in the table, example like entries about token.
 - Syntax Analysis: Adds information regarding attribute type, scope, dimension, line of reference, use, etc in the table.